fanout/js-grip/README.md

 (CryptoKey in the browser and Web-interoperable runtimes, as well as KeyObject in Node.js).
 Refer to your platform's documentation to import keys of these types.

-They may also be provided as JsonWebKey objects (or JSON-stringified representations of JsonWebKey objects or `Uint8Array` encodings of JSON-stringified representations of JsonWebKey objects), where `key` must be a private key or symmetric secret, and `verify_key` must be a public key or symmetric secret.
+They may also be provided as [JsonWebKey](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/importKey#json_web_key) objects (or JSON-stringified representations of `JsonWebKey` objects, or `Uint8Array` encodings of JSON-stringified representations of `JsonWebKey` objects).
 In these cases, they will be converted to CryptoKey or KeyObject as they are read.

 Finally, they may also be provided as PEM-encoded strings (or `Uint8Array` encodings of PEM-encoded strings):
 `key` as a PEM-encoded PKCS#8 private key, and `verify_key` as a PEM-encoded SPKI public key.
 In these cases, they will be converted to CryptoKey or KeyObject as they are read.

-> NOTE: If your backend is running on Fastly Compute, as of this writing (@fastly/js-compute@3.8.3),
+> NOTE: If your origin application is running on Fastly Compute,
-> Fastly Compute does not support PEM-formatted keys.
+> note that Fastly Compute does not support PEM-formatted keys.

 > NOTE: For backwards-compatibility reasons, if JWT authorization is used with a symmetric secret (`control_iss` and `key` are both provided, and `key` is not a private key) and `verify_key` is not provided, then `key` will also be